clipperhouse/gen/index.md

 **What if my code is incorrect?**

 gen parses and type-checks your source code.
-So, having correct source code before you use gen is important.
+Having correct, buildable source code before you begin is important.

 That said, there are classes of errors that gen can optionally tolerate, via the `-f` (force) flag.
 [Learn more...](force/)